Theories of Consciousness (tcc)

 -

-The adversarial collaboration model is valuable but incomplete.
+The adversarial collaboration model is valuable but partial.
 Testing IIT against GNW tests mechanistic predictions.
 It does not test — and cannot test — whether the brain produces or constrains consciousness.
-The deeper question requires a different kind of empirical investigation: one that tests the direction of the brain-consciousness relationship (production vs. constraint) rather than the mechanism within an assumed direction.
+The deeper question requires a different kind of empirical investigation: one that tests the direction of the brain-consciousness relationship rather than the mechanism within an assumed direction.

 -

 Anomalous findings deserve mechanistic attention.
 Phenomena like terminal lucidity (coherent consciousness during severe neurodegeneration), near-death experiences during cardiac arrest, and persistent awareness under anesthesia are not merely curiosities.
 They are data points that test the production assumption.
-A science of consciousness that ignores them because they do not fit the default model is not being rigorous — it is being selective.
+A science of consciousness that ignores them because they do not fit the default model is being selective rather than rigorous.
+(Anomalous Phenomena and Consciousness develops this in detail.)

 -

 Ontological pluralism in research design is possible.
-Experiments can be designed to test predictions that differentiate the production and constraint models — not as metaphysical advocacy but as scientific methodology.
-The psychedelic directionality pattern and the anesthesia persistence data are examples of evidence that carries differential pressure.
-More such tests can be devised.
+Experiments can be designed to test predictions that differentiate the production and constraint directions of interpretation — not as metaphysical advocacy but as scientific methodology.

 The landscape analysis reveals that the apparent competition among theories of consciousness is largely intramural — disagreements about mechanism within a shared physicalist assumption.
 The deeper question — whether consciousness is produced or fundamental — cuts across all these theories and is engaged by almost none of them explicitly.
 Making this visible allows philosophy of mind to distinguish two levels of question that are currently conflated: